red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 When examining the results from the no-op endpoints, it is evident that the WebFlux stack can deliver higher performance compared to the Tomcat stack.
 This improved performance is largely due to WebFlux's non-blocking nature, which allows it to handle a larger number of concurrent requests while consuming less system resources.

 The results for blocking I/O operations in WebFlux are particularly concerning.
-When we perform blocking calls, we violate the conventions of the reactive stack, leading to poor performance outcomes.
+Performing blocking calls can easily violate the conventions of the reactive stack, leading to poor performance outcomes.
 These issues may not be easily identifiable through code review alone in a more complex system.
 Additionally these issues do not typically affect functionality, they can go undetected in standard (non-load) testing[^2].

 The performance results for Mono may initially appear surprising.
-Drawing from our previous experience with the Coroutine dispatcher configuration, we checked the [documentation for the elastic scheduler][reactor-boundedelastic].
+Drawing from our previous experience with the coroutine dispatcher configuration, we checked the [documentation for the elastic scheduler][reactor-boundedelastic].
 We found the following: _The maximum number of concurrent threads is bounded by a cap (by default ten times the number of available CPU cores_.
 In our case, with 1 CPU core, this results in a cap of 10 threads.
 This helps to better understand the numbers we are seeing:

 ![equation.png](/assets/springboot-blocking-io/equation.png)